berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 - Group mean differences

 # Hypothesis Testing
-This study investigates how menstrual cycle phases influence study focus and productivity among female students in Turkey.
+This study investigates how menstrual cycle phases influence study focus and productivity among female students.
 The analysis is based on self-tracked daily study logs, menstrual cycle data from the Beije mobile application, and additional behavioral indicators (coffee consumption, painkiller usage, exam period).

 We evaluated the following core hypothesis: